epam/edp-install/documentation/openshift_install_edp.md

     - global.database.host                                              # Host to DB (<db-name>.<namespace>);
     - global.database.name                                              # Name of DB;
     - global.database.port                                              # Port of DB;
-    - global.database.storage.class                                     # Type of storage class;
+    - global.database.storage.class                                     # Type of storage class for DB volume.
+By default: "gp2", but it is highly recommended to use "gp2-retain".
+For details, please refer to point 8 of the Prerequisites section;
     - global.database.storage.size                                      # Size of storage;
     - global.webConsole.enabled                                         # Set to true if you want to have Openshift dashboard link in Admin Console;
     - global.webConsole.url                                             # Openshift dashboard URL;